erlerobot/gazebo_python_examples/erle_rover_followline/README.md

-# erle_rover_explorer
+# erle_rover_followline
-A ROS package to control a rover so that it avoids obstacles
+A ROS package to control a rover so that it follows a red line